youralien/sign_follower/README.md

 #### Red-Green-Blue to Hue-Saturation-Value Images

 There are different ways to represent the information in an image.
-A gray-scale iamge has `(n_rows, n_cols)`.
+A gray-scale image has `(n_rows, n_cols)`.
 An rgb image has shape `(n_rows, n_cols, 3)` since it has three channels: red, green, and blue.

 Color images are also represented in different ways too.
 Aside from the default RGB colorspace, there exists alot of others.
 We'll be focused on using [HSV/HSL](https://en.wikipedia.org/wiki/HSL_and_HSV): Hue, Saturation, and Value/Luminosity.
 Like RGB, a HSV image has three channels and is shape `(n_rows, n_cols, 3)`.
 The hue channel is well suited for color detection tasks, because we can filter by color on a single dimension of measurement, and it is a measure that is invariant to lighting conditions.